jcruz0x/chargen/bookdata/md/rouge.md

-A few rogues make an honest living as locksmiths, investigators, or exterminators, which can be a dangerous job in a world where dire rats and wererats haunt the sewers.
+A few rogues make an honest living as locksmiths, investigators, or exterminators, which can be a dangerous job in a world where dire rats and were-rats haunt the sewers.
 As adventurers, rogues fall on both sides of the law.

 Rogues rely on skill, stealth, and their foes'